Maslosoft/Addendum/README.md

 ##Background##

-I created this extension, because I was wanted to see all attribute properties of my models in one place and also needed more than Yii built in.
+I created this extension, because I wanted to see all attribute properties of my models in one place and also needed more than Yii built in.
 I mean like validators, labels.
 This way i have property of model, and just above it i have all what it defines.
 Some models even does not require any methods, plain attributes with annotations.

 ##Key features##